Skip to main content

 --no-auto-approve Disable

---auto-approve-api-key KEY Required for OpenRouter and hosted providers
+--auto-approve-api-key KEY Required for OpenRouter and most hosted providers

 --auto-approve-allow STR Substring allow pattern (repeatable, appends to config)